kormide/dotapuff/README.md

 the necessary data requires many calls to the DOTA 2 web api, so loading can be a little slow.

-To see a hosted version of DotaPuff, see:
+To see a hosted version of DotaPuff, which may or may not be currently up, go to:

 http://derekcormier.ca/dotapuff